Policies and Procedures

 The Institute promotes the principle that every person brings unique qualities and talents to the community and that every individual should be treated in a respectful manner.
 All members of the MIT community are expected to conduct themselves with professionalism, personal integrity, and respect for the rights, differences and dignity of others.
 These standards of personal conduct apply to all communications, whether oral, written, or in gestures.
 Community members are also expected to treat the property of both the Institute and other community members with appropriate care and respect.
 More information on MIT’s policy on Personal Conduct and Responsibilities towards Members of the MIT Community can be found in Policies & Procedures Sec.
 9.2.

-Off-campus misconduct may be a basis for MIT disciplinary action if the Institute considers that such alleged misconduct may have violated Institute policy and expectations of civility, integrity, and respect.
-Student status in no sense renders an individual student immune from the jurisdiction of civil or criminal courts and other governmental authorities.
-MIT actions will take into account applicable law as well as the policies and procedures of the Institute and the standards of behavior expected of members of the educational community.
+Off-campus misconduct may be a basis for MIT disciplinary action if the Institute considers that such alleged misconduct may have violated Institute policy and expectations.
+Student status does not render an individual student immune from the jurisdiction of civil or criminal courts and other governmental authorities.
+MIT's actions will take into account applicable law as well as the policies and procedures of the Institute and the standards of behavior expected of members of the educational community.

 MIT handles internally some incidents that might give rise to civil or criminal liability.
 This is done with the understanding by the outside community that MIT deals seriously with such offenses.
 As is the case for many universities, local authorities often rely on MIT to resolve such issues as long as the internal policies and procedures are effective and adequate.
 MIT action by itself, however, does not preclude the possibility of other judicial remedy.